-It isn’t just a matter of being personally trashed online; it’s turned into an ugly case of being stalked and threatened, and continues on in haranguing, slanderous posts and comment threads directed at me.
-The stalking experience is in other posts on this blog and will be in the book:
+It isn’t just a matter of being personally trashed online; it’s turned into an ugly case of being stalked and threatened, and continues in haranguing, slanderous posts and comment threads directed at me.
+I’ve written about the stalking experience in other posts on this blog and the information will be in the book.

-This is amusing, because that is exactly the name I christened one of the people on Quora who’s been harassing me.
+The name is funny, because that is exactly the name I bestowed on one of the people on Quora who’s been harassing me.
 I describe her more fully in: http://chezgigi.com/2017/09/04/the-single-white-female-quora-style/

 The beat goes on and on and on, and on, on Quora, the social media site where I have met the enemy.
 He or she, could be anyone, crawling out from under a rock on any social media site.